-A Kashechewan First Nation mother says she has been given several remedies to cure her daughter’s painful skin sores including the latest, a bleach bath.
+A Kashechewan First Nation mother says she has been told several ways to cure her daughter’s painful skin sores including the latest, a bleach bath.

-Arlene Nakogee shared a number of photos of her young daughter who has open sores covering much of her body, and face.
+Arlene Nakogee shared a number of photos of the 10-month-old who has open sores covering much of her body and face.

-The bleach bath is one of several solutions the family has heard as it struggles to treat the 10-month-old’s red, itchy rash.
+A bleach bath is one of several solutions recommended to treat the 10-month-old’s red, itchy rash.

-The latest diagnosis is impetigo, said Muskego, who has also been told her daughter has eczema.
+The latest diagnosis is impetigo, said Nakogee, who has also been told her daughter has eczema.

-But she says prescription drugs and creams have failed to clear up the lesions she blames on mould in their 30-year-old home.
+But she says prescription drugs and creams have failed to clear up the lesions she attributes to mould in their 30-year-old home.

-Grandfather William Nakogee said he did his own experiment and sent the toddler to spend a night with her other grandparents who have a new home.
+Grandfather William Nakogee said he sent the toddler to spend a night with her other grandparents who have a new house.

-He said she seemed to improve and then things got worse when she came back to his house, he said.
+He said his granddaughter seemed to improve and got worse when she returned to his home.

 It’s not the first case of skin lesions in Kashechewan.